Rule 1: The Best Pizza Method Is One That Works For You

 Just like every other type of food, from fish & chips to falafal, every pizzaiolo makes his or her own stamp on traditional recipes and develops new or improved techniques as the generations (and technology) roll by.

 Try out new ideas and ingredients.
 Test new floor temperatures and dusting flours.
 Accept that it won’t always go well.
 Have fun and get better at the same time.
-Find your inner Neapolitan and give it free reign!
+Find your inner Neapolitan and give it free rein!

 That said, you are best to tweak just one element each time, rather than several, or you won’t necessarily know what made the difference